BotecoIndie/BotecoBo/README.md

   channelID,  //contain the id of the channel in which the message has been received.

-  user,       //an object that has the general information of user.
+  user       //an object that has the general information of user.

 }